craddm/craddm.github.io_old/_posts/2016-09-19-ERP-Visualization-Part-1.md

 ![plot of chunk indivAndGroup](/figure/source/2016-09-19-ERP-Visualization-Part-1/indivAndGroup-1.svg)

 I've also included here the CI around the condition means.
 As you can probably see, it's getting a little messy.
 It's hard to actually pick out individual subjects, and I have no idea which line belongs to which participant.
-Nevertheless, I can see the initial positive peaks kind of smears over what look like a bunch of short individual peaks that are quite jittered around in time from 80 ms to 120 ms. And although a majority of participants seem to be showing a negative going deflection, peaking around 180 ms, some clearly aren't.
+Nevertheless, I can see the initial positive peaks kind of smear over what look like a bunch of short individual peaks that jitter around in time from 80 ms to 120 ms. And although a majority of participants seem to be showing a negative going deflection, peaking around 180 ms, some clearly aren't.
 Let's try without the group means:

 ```r